dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

 Text Sequence Generation API
 ----------------------------

-In this tutorial, we show how to load a pre-trained language model on wikitext-2 in GluonNLP Toolkit model zoo and use beam search sampler and sequence sampler to generate sentences.
+In this tutorial, we show how to load a pre-trained language model on :class:`~gluonnlp.data.WikiText2` in GluonNLP Toolkit model zoo and use :class:`~gluonnlp.model.BeamSearchSampler` and :class:`~gluonnlp.model.SequenceSampler` to generate sentences.

 Load Pre-trained Language Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~